Glorfindel-Noldor/Glorfindel-Noldor/README.md

 - 👋 Hi, My name is Bogar.
 - 👀 I’m interested in learnind ECMAscript, C++, Python and I love to play Apex Legends
 - 🌱 I’m currently learning JavaScript
+👾 my discord is 'fuegolion.' nice to meet you